Poopogen/markdown-cv/index.md

 - Led acceptance testing, maintained user guides, and served as the primary application interface for users of a cloud platform that provides GPU and CPU resources for educational purposes.

 `2019 – 2022`
-__Synthetic Phenol Plant Optimization Project__
+__Synthetic Phenol Plant Optimization Project__ (Time-Series AI Modeling, AIoT, virtual control systems)
-- Main Program Design, Time-Series AI Modeling, Frontend and Backend Systems Integration, Database and Dashboard Management
+- Designed and developed a real-time AI-powered prediction system for phenol concentration in chemical manufacturing, utilizing AIoT and virtual control systems to provide energy-saving and cost-saving recommendations.
-- Developed a real-time prediction system for phenol concentration and provided energy-saving and cost-saving operation recommendations for chemical manufacturing, utilizing AIoT technologies and virtual control systems, while collaborating cross-functionally with materials science experts.
+- Integrated frontend/back-end systems, databases, and dashboards, collaborating with materials science experts to ensure system alignment and optimize operational efficiency.

 `2019 – 2021`
 __AOI Defect Detection for Circuit Boards__